AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 That is: it is a simplex that deliberately reserves only $\nicefrac{1}{4}$ of its otherwise maximum PoR capacity for internal reflections.
 By definition, the maximum PoR capacity of a tile is $\nicefrac{1}{4}$ the maximum PoR capacity of an equivalent maximal simplex.
 Why quadrifurcate capacity like this?
 In a maximal simplex, all reflections are between simplex-chains within that simplex, i.e., all reflections are internal.
 However, if a simplex reserves $\nicefrac{3}{4}$ of a its maximum capacity, that simplex (which thus becomes the root tile) can reflect every simplex-chain in 3 adjacent 'child' tiles.
 Those adjacent tiles do not reflect their siblings, though; initially, their only external reflections are with simplex-chains in the parent tile.
 Each child tile, at this stage, has only reserved 50% of its full PoR capacity -- 25% for externally reflecting its parent's simplex-chains, and 25% for internally reflecting its own simplex-chains.
 Thus, each tile is able to reflect all simplex-chains of the parent tile *and* two additional children tiles.
 Children tiles can be instantiated in an ad-hoc basis, i.e., as a simplex-tiling (or an individual tile) approaches maximum capacity.

 \defineTerm{Simplex Tiling}{An interconnected graph of mutually reflecting simplexes.
-This graph grows in a scalable manner when simplex tiles have a valence $>= 3$}
+This graph grows in a scalable manner when simplex tiles have a valence $\ge 3$}

 \todoDraftOnly{
     from forum: \\